 Goserelin implants are injected under the surface of the skin on your stomach.

 Each time you collect a prescription, check to make sure it looks the same as you have had before.
-There are two strengths of implant - Zoladex® 3.6 mg (suitable for men and women) and Zoladex® LA 10.8 mg (suitable for men only).
+There are two strengths of implant - Zoladex® 3.6 mg and Zoladex® LA 10.8 mg (long-acting). .

 The most common side-effects are hot flushes, sweating, and reduced interest in sex.